Faculty VII - Economics and Management

 For more information please read the new study and examination regulations or contact the student councelors directly.

-If you are already studying Economics or VWL 2018 and want to change to the new study regulations 2022, please submit this application form to the office of the examination boards (by mail, in person during office hours or by post).
+If you are already studying VWL and want to change to the new study regulations VWLNa, please submit this application form to the office of the examination boards (by mail, in person during office hours or by post).
 Please note: If several modules are to be transferred to other areas, it is helpful to enclose a performance overview in which you clearly note the area to which the modules in question are to be transferred.

 Examination Office